 Orton-Gillingham is an approach used to teach students that are struggling with reading and spelling.
 Although this approach will work with all students, it is primarily used with dyslexic students or students with reading disabilities.
 Orton-Gillingham is often used in one-on-one tutoring, in small group instruction and even in the mainstream classroom.

-You can read more about the Orton-Gillingham approach > HERE
+You can read more about the Orton-Gillingham approach by reading my previous post:

 How Common is Dyslexia?

 According to Dr. Sally Shaywitz, from the Yale Center for Dyslexia and Creativity, as many as one in five children have dyslexia and affects girls and boys equally.
 This means that more than 2 million school-age children in the United States are dyslexic.

 Although children with dyslexia typically have average to above average intelligence, their dyslexia creates difficulties not only with reading, writing and spelling but also with speaking, thinking and listening.

 Dyslexia varies in degree of severity and is highly hereditary.
 It is not uncommon for a child with dyslexia to have an immediate family member who also has this condition.
 Also, it is not unusual for two or more children in a family to have dyslexia.
 The degree of severity will differ from child to child.

 Many times the academic challenges for dyslexics can lead to emotional and self-esteem issues throughout their lives.
 Low self-esteem can lead to poor grades and low achievement.
 Dyslexic students are often considered lazy, rebellious or unmotivated by their teachers or parents.
 These misconceptions cause rejection, isolation, feelings of inferiority, and discouragement.